 Our library provides resources for supporting your teaching endeavors at Union Institute & University and incorporating useful links to library resources into your online courses.
-We also welcome your participation in ongoing efforts to build and expand our online research collections of electronic books, periodical subscriptions, research databases, and other web-based resources.
+We also welcome your participation in ongoing efforts to build and expand our online research collections of electronic books, periodical subscriptions, research databases, and other online resources.

 If you would like to participate in library collection development, please contact Matt Pappathan.